20 May 2020

 The hay report has been commissioned by Dairy Australia to provide an independent and timely assessment of hay markets in each dairy region.
 This report is created using data provided by the Australian Fodder Industry Association (AFIA).
 It should be remembered that actual prices may vary for quality or other reasons.
 Whilst all reasonable steps have been taken to ensure the accuracy of the information contained in this report, Dairy Australia disclaims all liability to the fullest extent permitted by Australian law for any inadvertent errors and for any losses or damages stemming from reliance upon its content.
 Dairy Australia recommends all persons seek independent advice and, where appropriate, advice from a qualified advisor before making any decisions about changes to business strategy.

-- Cereal hay: -$5 ($170 to $240/t).
-Prices for lower quality dropped slightly this week.
+- Cereal hay: -10 ($260 to $325/t).
+Prices decrease this week.

-- Straw: +/-0 ($90 to $150/t).
-Prices remain steady.
+- Straw: +/-0 ($90 to $120/t).
+Prices remain steady this week.